Zahid-BM/z-and-z-trims-backend/README.md

   * Admin Role implementation
 * Secured authorization using JWT (Json Web Token)
   * Mongodb database used
-  * User verified also in backend
+  * User verified also in backend.